gwadej/star_fury_model/README.md

 Looking at the model again, two years later, I see a large number of really bad design decisions.
 I need to clean up the OpenSCAD itself pretty substantially.

+Some of the bad design decisions are a result of having been an OpenSCAD novice at the time I built the model.
+I wasn't aware of many ways to reduce duplication.
+The bigger problem is the large number of raw literals in the code.
+This was partly caused by developing the model based on random pictures.
+Unfortunately, most of it was just bad practice.
+I have been programming long enough to know better, but I still made the mistake.

 ## License